dali1932/Crowdfunding_ETL/README.md

 # Crowdfunding ETL
+These are the sources we used to help write our codes: [QuickDBD](http://www.quickdatabasediagrams.com/) and BCS — watching our cloud recordings, using instructor activity solutions and the class activities as references.

 ## Crowdfunding Data Processing
 This repository contains Python scripts for processing crowdfunding data extracted from an Excel file named crowdfunding.xlsx.
 The scripts utilize pandas, a powerful data manipulation library, to organize and transform the raw data into structured CSV files.
 Below are the steps followed in this data processing pipeline: